-Students will focus reading and discussion on issues of gender, education, and family as they appear in the poem.
+Learners will focus on reading and discussion on issues of gender, education, and family as they appear in the poem.

-- Students will deepen their knowledge about the lives of people in South Africa.
+- Learners will gain a new perspective about the lives of people in South Africa.

-- Students will discuss how elements of poetry such as tone work to convey meaning.
+- Learners will discuss how elements of poetry such as tone work to convey meaning.

-- Students will discuss similarities and differences between their lives and the lives of the poem’s characters.
+- Learners will discuss similarities and differences between their lives and the lives of the poem’s characters.

 - bogobe: a stiff porridge

-Assign students to read "Mosetsana" silently.
-Then select a student or a group of students to read the poem aloud.
-As a class or in small groups, use the following questions to guide discussion:
+Then select a learner or a group of learners to read the poem aloud.
+As a class or in small groups (using virtual break-out rooms if virtual), use the following questions to guide discussion:

 - Describe a day in Mosetsana's life.
 What activities does she complete at what times of day?